juvenile justice act

 Table of Contents

-In the law, we consider any person under 18 as a juvenile.
-The Indian law states that no one can find a child under the age of seven guilty of any crime.
+• In the law, we consider any person under 18 a juvenile.
+The Indian law states that no one can find a child under seven guilty of any crime.
 Before, both children in trouble with the law and children in need of care and protection were referred to as juveniles, making it difficult to distinguish between the two groups.
 To make the distinction evident, the terms “children in conflict with the law” and “children in need of care and protection” are used in the amended law (2015 Act).

-Name of the ActThe Juvenile Justice (Care and Protection of Children) Act
+1. Principles of the Juvenile Justice Act

 Juvenile Justice Act

-Historical Evolution of Juvenile Justice in India
+Historical Evolution of the Juvenile Justice Act in India

 Early Approaches to Juvenile Offenders